 LABI will support efforts to help employers offer or maintain employer-based health care coverage and oppose anything that would increase employers’ health care costs.

 Most employers recognize that after salaries or personnel compensation, health insurance coverage is the most important benefit they can offer to their employees.
 However, due to the ever-rising cost of health care, providing this benefit has been difficult if not impossible for small employers.
 Unfortunately, many employers are being forced to drop coverage because they simply can’t afford it.
 Small businesses are finding it difficult to contain costs when commercial insurance costs are steadily rising, unnecessary government intrusions limit employer choices, and the imposition of new business taxes or fees are a constant threat.
 Therefore, more needs to be done to contain health care costs so as to make health insurance more affordable for small businesses and to give them more choices in the type of coverage needed for their companies.

-LABI will support efforts to reduce the cost of commercial insurance for small businesses, especially in the areas of workers compensation and liability.
+LABI will support efforts to reduce the cost of commercial insurance for small businesses, especially in the areas of workers compensation, liability and cybersecurity.
 The cost of doing business in Louisiana is constantly on the rise.
 Unfortunately, businesses are forced to expend resources defending suits that lack merit or fighting fraudulent claims rather than focusing on the bottom line.
 Rising commercial insurance costs are a major concern for all businesses.
 Notwithstanding the high cost of commercial insurance, many business owners struggle to find commercial coverage because many insurance companies are not willing to write policies in Louisiana.
-Therefore the following must be done to help keep commercial insurance costs under control:
+Therefore, the following must be done to help keep commercial insurance costs under control:

 - Make every effort to preserve reforms enacted in the liability area.